Counseling, Educational Leadership, and School Psychology Department Staff

 The Graduate Counseling Programs at Rhode Island College prepare professional counselors to provide assessment, counseling, consultation, and prevention-oriented services to individuals, families, and groups in mental health and PreK – 12 educational settings.
 As professional Counselor Educators, the faculty members of the Graduate Counseling Programs represent diverse training backgrounds, clinical experiences, theoretical orientations, and research interests.
 They model and promote evidence-based practice and the value of diversity in its many forms.
 The Graduate Programs prepare graduates to integrate theory, research, self-awareness, and clinical skills.
 Candidates graduate with the knowledge and skills to practice competently, and the ability to think critically about the systems and norms within which they work.
-Candidates graduate prepared to pursue licensure or certification in their respective area of counseling.
-Finally, graduate candidates are prepared to be reflective practitioners who hold to the highest standards of integrity and ethical practice.
+Candidates graduate prepared to pursue licensure in mental health counseling or certification in school counseling.
+Finally, graduate candidates are prepared to be reflective practitioners who hold to the highest standards of integrity and ethical practice. (updated Oct 2014)

 Clinical Mental Health Counseling Program Objectives

 The program objectives are aligned with CACREP standards and address the core areas of knowledge and skill development essential to counselor educator training.
 Our curriculum is designed to comprehensively address these core areas and to provide students with varied practica and internship experiences to help them translate their core foundational knowledge into clinical practice.